-Legal Aid groups its staff into four workgroups, each of which focuses on one substantive area of law.
+Legal Aid groups its staff into four workgroups, each of which focuses on one substantive area of law: Protection from Domestic Violence, Consumer Protection, Housing, and Economic Justice.
 Staff attorneys in each workgroup represent clients with claims that fall under the workgroup’s substantive focus area.
 The workgroups collaborate with each other, and coordinate with other ongoing Legal Aid projects, to provide holistic representation.

 Protection from Domestic Violence

-The Consumer Protection workgroup focuses on asset, income and resource protection.
-We protect consumers from unfair trade and debt collection practices; and file petitions to seal criminal records to remove barriers to employment and housing.
-Our mission is to assure due process and equal justice for low income consumers who would otherwise have no access to justice.
+The Consumer Protection workgroup focuses on assets, income, and resource protection.
+It protects consumers from unfair trade and debt collection practices.
+It files petitions to seal criminal records to remove barriers to employment and housing.
+This group's mission is to assure due process and equal justice for low-income consumers who would otherwise have no access to justice.

 The Housing workgroup fights housing discrimination under a variety of federal, state, and local laws.
 It defends tenants facing civil eviction suits and homeowners facing foreclosure suits.
 It sometimes helps with issues related to deeds, land sales, and contracts.
 It helps with some cases involving wills, estates, and powers of attorney.